Bakewell > Lathkill Dale: 9mls

 8: At the end of the path, look out for a well-hidden gate between trees.
 Go through here and turn immediately left through a stone stile.

 9: Head diagonally right across this large field towards a copse of trees surrounded by a stone wall on the horizon.
-Turn left when you reach here, down the slope towards the far left corner of the field.
+Turn left when you reach here, down the slope towards the far corner of the field.

 10: Go through a small wooden gate and follow the path through the trees, turning left when you reach a farm track.
 Follow the track until you reach the main road.